 Spread: 24 inches

 Intense color distinguishes this trumpet vine; spectacular effects are created with clusters of up to a dozen luxurious scarlet red blooms; excellent as a garden focal point or accent, grows very quickly and covers by self clinging

 Balboa Sunset Trumpetvine features bold clusters of cherry red trumpet-shaped flowers with orange overtones at the ends of the branches from late spring to early fall.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The large serrated pointy pinnately compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Balboa Sunset Trumpetvine is a dense multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance woody vine that will require regular care and upkeep, and can be pruned at anytime.
 It is a good choice for attracting birds and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;